marckhouzam/tanzu-cli/hack/choco/README.md

 ## Uninstalling the Tanzu CLI

-To uninstall the Tanzu CLI after it has been install with Chocolatey:
+To uninstall the Tanzu CLI after it has been installed with Chocolatey:

 ```bash
 choco uninstall tanzu-cli